Feeling Needed vs Wanted in Polyamory

 If you associated being loved with being needed growing up, you may struggle a lot with polyamory because your partner no longer requires you specifically to get their needs met, but instead spend time with you because they want to despite having other partners.
 That is scary for some people, but I would like to reframe it instead as a precious gift.

 People who were taught to believe that their worth was based on their usefulness to others in childhood tend to struggle with feeling wanted/desired in adulthood, and cling on to proof that their partner relies/depends on them in some way to feel loved.
+If you associated being loved with being needed growing up, you may struggle a lot with polyamory.
+Because your partner no longer requires you specifically to get their needs met, but instead spends time with you because they want to despite having other partners.
 A key part of polyamory is coming to terms with the fact that no one can meet all of someone else's needs, and you shouldn't have to.
 But some folks then struggle to feel secure, and fear abandonment by their partner.

 Being wanted, as opposed to just needed, by your partner creates more security in the relationship.
 You can feel safe in the knowledge that your partner, despite having other options, actively invests into your relationship and is genuinely happy with you - not for what you PROVIDE, but for who you ARE.
 It's not because they don't have anyone else, but because this is where they want to spend their time and energy.
 That is a wonderful thing.